Open and Concealed Gun Carry Laws in Missouri

 - places of worship

-- polling places on polling days
+- polling places on election days

 - establishments that serve alcohol where at least half of the establishment’s revenue is from such sales (like bars and nightclubs, but not most restaurants)